 - Canter on a 20m circle

-- Start by doing 3 strides at right shoulder in.
+- Start by doing 3 strides at right shoulder-fore.
 It will work on your horse’s leg response, flexibility and engagement.

 - Straighten your horse for 3 strides.